What is database-as-a-service?

 The major database companies recognize that customers are entranced by the simplicity of the cloud, and they’re launching many different services to fill that need.
 Oracle runs close to a dozen major services that deliver everything from its flagship product to versions of its newer options like MySQL or NoSQL.
 Older versions are available to support legacy applications that haven’t been upgraded to work with the newest versions of databases.

 Microsoft is following the same path with its SQL Server, which is now not just one product but a family of them.
 The main product is available as either a standalone product running on a separate virtual machine or as a pure service that is billed by the transaction.
-The first is closer to the server in your data center that it’s replacing.
+The first is closer to the server in your datacenter that it’s replacing.
 The second is a flexible, modern pricing scheme that comes with the ability to scale quickly to handle loads as big as 100 terabytes.

 IBM’s Db2 has also been transformed into a collection of products that can run either on your own machines or in IBM’s cloud.
 There are several different versions, including some tuned for Big Data applications spanning a Hadoop cluster.
 Others target particular types of applications, like tracking event-driven data feeds.

 The three companies are competing heavily on price and total cost of ownership while adding new features that simplify management while speeding up responses.
 Oracle, for instance, has added a new Heatwave engine to its venerable MySQL product; the company claims it will speed up some complex analytical queries by a factor of 400.
-Moreover, Oracle also advertises that Heatwave is more thans 2.7 times faster than other cloud versions, yet it’s one-third the price.
+Moreover, Oracle also advertises that Heatwave is more than 2.7 times faster than other cloud versions, yet it’s one-third the price.

 The upstarts